-A chemical that will ignite spontaneously in air at or below 130 °F (54□°C) is a pyrophoric.
+A chemical that will ignite spontaneously in air at or below 130 °F (54°C) is a pyrophoric.
 The oxidation of the compound by oxygen in the air proceeds so rapidly that ignition occurs spontaneously.
-Such chemicals would be considered "particularly hazardous substances and the extra precautions taken as described in the opening paragraph of Section G above need to be documented in your SOPs.
-Examples are shown in Table 2-6.
+Such chemicals would be considered particularly hazardous substances and the extra precautions taken (as described in Section G above) need to be documented in your SOPs.